System Commands - Helper

 PGPASSWORD='fdsa_pass'

-Then, run one of the following lines based on your database choice:
+Run one of the following commands based on your database choice:

 For an external database: